PaigeRuppel/design-patterns-java/src/main/java/com/paigeruppel/udemy/solid/SOLID-Notes.md

    Details should depend on abstractions
 * Abstractions - typically this means either interfaces or abstract classes
 * If possible, use interfaces and abstract classes
+* Breaking strong dependencies between low- and high-level modules greatly increases the flexibility of your code

+### Other Notes/Thoughts
+* All of these principles allow for greater flexibility and reuse.
+* SOLID is a catchy but unfortunate acronym (I think that it evokes images of an impenetrable or unbreakable object).
+FLUID or ADAPT would be a more descriptive acronym.
+Sticking to SOLID is like breaking a cinder block down into lego blocks.